Ender's Game (film): Plot

 In the future, humanity is preparing to launch an attack on the homeworld of an alien race, called the Formics, that had attacked Earth and killed millions.
-The Formic invasion was stopped by Mazer Rackham, who crashed his fighter plane into the Formic queenship at the apparent cost of his life.
-Over the course of 50 years, gifted children are trained by the International Fleet to become commanders of a new fleet for this counterattack.
+The Formic invasion was stopped by Mazer Rackham, who crashed his fighter jet into the Formic queenship at the apparent cost of his life.
+Over the course of 50 years, gifted children are trained by the International Fleet to become commanders of a new fleet for a counterattack.

-Cadet Andrew "Ender" Wiggin draws the attention of Colonel Hyrum Graff and Major Gwen Anderson because of his aptitude in simulated space combat and is recruited into Battle School.

-Graff brings Ender to Battle School and places Ender with other cadets his age, but treats him as extraordinary, thereby subjecting him to being ostracized by the others.
+Cadet Andrew "Ender" Wiggin draws the attention of Colonel Hyrum Graff and Major Gwen Anderson because of his aptitude in simulated space combat so is recruited into Battle School.
+In the school he is placed with other cadets his age, but Graff treats him as extraordinary, thereby subjecting him to ostracism.
 The cadets are placed in squads and perform training games in a zero-gravity "Battle Room".
-Ender quickly adapts to the games, devising new strategies older students have not yet seen.
+Ender quickly adapts to the games, devising new strategies older students had not contemplated.
+However, Ender is also annoyed that the leaders do not let students read their emails, as they believe it will distract them.

 Graff reassigns Ender to Salamander Army, led by Commander Bonzo Madrid.
-Bonzo, believing that Ender is inept and a liability, prevents him from training with the rest of the squad.
-Another cadet, Petra Arkanian, takes Ender under her wing and trains him privately.
-In the next match, Bonzo benches Ender while the rest of the Salamander Army fights another team.
-However, seeing the team losing and Petra in trouble, Ender comes to her aid and helps Salamander Army win.
+Bonzo, disgusted that the replacement he asked for is an untrained student, forbids Ender from training with the rest of the squad.
+Cadet Petra Arkanian takes him under her wing and trains him privately, much to Bonzo's chagrin.
+In the next match, Bonzo forbids Ender from participating in a battle between the Salamander Army and another team.
+However, seeing the team losing and Petra in trouble, Ender comes to her aid and helps Salamander Army win, regardless of the fact that he has disobeyed orders.

-Meanwhile, Ender plays a computerized "mind game" set in a fantasy world, which presents difficult choices to the player.
+Ender plays a computerized "mind game" set in a fantasy world, which presents difficult choices to the player.
 In one situation, Ender creates an outside the box solution to overcome a seemingly unsolvable problem.
-Later, he encounters a Formic in the game, and then simulated images involving his siblings.
-These are noted as unusual additions to the game, which is seemingly altered by Ender's interaction with the computer.
+Later, he encounters a Formic in the game, and then simulated images involving his psychotic brother, Peter, and compassionate sister, Valentine.
+Anderson notes these unusual additions to the game are seemingly altered by Ender's interaction with it.

-Graff promotes Ender to lead his own squad, which is made up of students who have gained Ender's trust.
+Graff promotes Ender to lead his own squad, which is made up of misfit students.
 They are put in increasingly difficult battles.
 In a surprise match against two other teams, including Bonzo's Salamander Army, Ender devises a novel strategy of sacrificing part of his team to achieve a goal, impressing Graff.